fedeago/SurfingNewWave/README.md

 Which should present you with an RStudio login.
 Use rstudio as the username and the password you used to start the Docker.

+Then please open the file 'vignettes/vignette.Rmd' to start the workshop.